jpawlyn/offline-demo-app/README.md

 # Offline Demo App

 This is a simple Ruby on Rails app showing how a service worker can be used to cache pages and display them offline using [Google Workbox](https://developer.chrome.com/docs/workbox).

-It has a default offline fallback for pages that are not cached and for routes not annotated with `sw_no_fallback`.
+It has a default offline fallback for pages that are found in the cache but are registered with the service worker.
+This applies to pages that are registered with a [NetworkOnly](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_only) and a [NetworkFirst](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache) strategy (for this latter strategy either the page was never cached or the cache expired or was deleted).

 View the deployed [offline demo app](https://offline-demo-app.onrender.com/) (may take a little time to spin up).

 ## Design

-To avoid hard coded static URL paths in the service worker, routes are annotated with either `defaults: { sw_offline_cache: true }`, `defaults: { sw_warm_cache: true }` or `defaults: { sw_no_fallback: true }`.
-This is a somewhat dirty approach since it means that controller params have `sw_offline_cache`, `sw_warm_cache` and `sw_no_fallback` keys inserted.
+To avoid hard coded static URL paths in the service worker, routes are annotated with `defaults: { sw_offline_cache: true }`, `defaults: { sw_warm_cache: true }` or `defaults: { sw_no_fallback: true }`.
+This is perhaps a somewhat dirty approach since it means that controller params have `sw_offline_cache`, `sw_warm_cache` and `sw_no_fallback` keys inserted.

 Pages that are warm cached are cached as soon as the service worker is installed so even if a user never accesses a page they will be able to view it offline.